Listen to this Article:

 Meals – Eating out with a colleague or a client can qualify.
 So can meals purchased when traveling for work, say to a fitness conference.
 You can only deduct 50%, but it’s still something!

 Other Purchases – The sky is the limit, but make sure the items are business related and check with a local accountant to make sure you’re within legal limits.

 - Music for teaching group fitness can qualify if you’re not an employee.

 - Equipment you bought for a private group fitness class you teach or to use in clients homes/at a gym you’re contracted with.

 - Your work attire could qualify if it has your business logo on it.
 I’ve heard different rules about this.

 - Money that you pay your kids to help with business tasks can qualify.
 Just be sure to pay payroll taxes if you are required to.

 **This information is educational and not meant to replace advice from an accountant.
-Seek professional council before deducting money on your tax return.
+Seek professional counsel before deducting money on your tax return.
 And refer to the IRS website for more details.